CIPD health at work survey in the wake of Covid-19

 One of the headline findings of the survey was that an “increased proportion of senior leaders and line managers have employee wellbeing on their agenda.”
 This is great news and we hope the trend continues beyond the pandemic.

-The survey used to focus on absence management but this focus broadened to cover health and wellbeing after 2016.
+The survey used to focus on absence management but broadened to cover health and wellbeing after 2016.
 Interestingly, in the wake of Covid-19, the data set on absence is even slimmer than before.
 This is partly due to the differences in how employers record absence.
 Some organisations include Covid-related absence in their figures whilst others do not.
 As a result, the survey was unable to provide a valid average sickness absence rate from the data this year.

 Up or down?
 A tale of two halves